-I recently received this note from a fan and it truly touched me:
+I recently received this note from a survivor and mother of three:

 Lydia, a brave and special friend of mine decided to read "Still Me" during a church service one Sunday morning.
 With her Grandpa,( Rev. David Breen), by her side and children nestled closely around her feet, she reads "Still Me" beautifully.
 Shortly after this video was filmed, her Grandfather went to be with His Lord after battling his own cancer journey.
 I am humbled and honored that this book became a part of a treasured moment that will be cherished for a lifetime.
 Click here to view the video.